-After-Care runs from 3:30-4:30 p.m. at the flat rate of \$5.00 per day.
-There are no partial use rates.
+After-Care runs from 3:30-4:30pm at the flat rate of \$5.00/day.
+There are no partial rates.
 Students picked up after 4:30 p.m. will incur a \$10.00 late fee charge per occurrence.
 If a situation arises that impacts your ability to arrive on time to pick up your child, please call our After-Care supervisor so that arrangements can be made to stay later.
-The After-Care worker can be contacted after 3:30pm by calling (717) 540-9885 x 201.
-(Before 3:30 pm, please call the main office).
+The After-Care worker can be contacted after 4:00pm by calling (717) 540-9885 x 201.
+(Before 4:00 pm, please call the main office).

-You will receive a bill at the end of each Trimester for your After-Care use.
+After-care users will receive a bill at the end of each Trimester.
 Students will not be permitted to continue in After-Care if there is an unpaid balance for more than two weeks.